princecodes247/LinkCtrl--frontend/README.md

 - Link preview - Preview a link in a popup.
 - Link QR code - Generate a QR code for a link.
 - Link Tree - Generate a link tree.

+## TODO

+- Make modal have default images and custom images
+- Make modal require only the messages to be displayed